-Candidates for the Master of Music degree in music therapy must have an earned baccalaureate degree in music therapy or a baccalaureate in music with board certification as a professional music therapist.
-If you do not yet have board certification, you should first apply to our Music Therapy Equivalency certificate program.
-Equivalency students who plan to continue to the Master of Music Therapy degree may apply to take graduate courses concurrently with equivalency courses starting in the second year.
+- Board certification as a professional music therapist (if you have not yet obtained board certification in music therapy, please first apply to our Music Therapy Equivalency certificate program.
+Equivalency students who plan to continue to the Master of Music Therapy degree may apply to take graduate courses concurrently with equivalency courses starting the second year.

 Graduate assistantships are available annually to qualified graduate students in music therapy.
 The duties of a graduate assistant include the teaching of lower level music therapy courses and clinical supervision of practicum courses.
 See the School of Music's Graduate Assistantships page for more information.